fox-squirrels-2013/phase-2-guide/week-1/lightning-talks.md

 ## Thursday
 Ben Titcomb - What is the different ways to use the css position property?
+Mohit Ramchandani - How to learn about things you have no clue about?

 Louie Perez - What are the 4 rules of simple design.